 According to board-certified veterinary nutritionist Cailin Heinze, V.M.D., it's simply not advisable for cats, as it goes against their physiology.
 However, she says, "For dogs, certainly vegetarian and vegan diets can be done, but they need to be done very, very carefully.
 There is a lot of room for error, and these diets probably are not as appropriate as diets that contain at least some animal protein."
 This certainly seems to align with what Dr. Bruce told me, as he said achieving a complete and balanced diet this way would be very difficult... not impossible.

 Most experts seem to agree that a vegan diet is definitely not a good idea for cats — there are even well-publicized cases where a vegan diet nearly led to feline death — as they are obligate carnivores, meaning they essentially need animal protein to survive.
-However, there is evidence suggesting that dogs could conceivably live on a plant-based diet.
-Like cats, they are classified Carnivora, but unlike cats, modern dogs aren't obligate carnivores.
+However, there is evidence suggesting that dogs could conceivably live on a plant-based diet, but it’s not recommended.
+Like cats, they are classified carnivora, but unlike cats, modern dogs aren't obligate carnivores.
 They've adapted over time to an omnivorous diet.
-Whether that means they could thrive on a vegan diet remains to be seen, though.

 While there is no shortage of information as well as experts out there to bolster each side of this argument, the bottom line is this: If you have a trusted family veterinarian, consult them before making any change to your pet's diet — especially one as major as going vegan.